danielrothman/danielrothman.github.io/_progress/plexsetup.md

-Installing Plex on minimal CENTOS 7 system inside ESXi 6 and using FreeNAS storage.
+Setting up Plex Pass on a minimal CENTOS 7 system inside ESXi 6 and using FreeNAS storage.

 Download minimal CENTOS from http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1511.iso

 Install it on your ESXi system.

 I setup a secondary internal network to pass the storage traffic between systems.
 I have a managment LAN and a storage LAN.